Robert Muldoon: Later life

+Financial troubles, media career, and split from National

-Muldoon had a short stage career in a New Zealand production of The Rocky Horror Show, held at Auckland's His Majesty's Theatre (demolished soon after the production ended), starring as the narrator.
+After his tenure as prime minister, the Muldoons were heavily in debt.
+Muldoon was furious with New Zealand Party founder Bob Jones for splitting the vote in 1984; Muldoon labelled Jones a spoiler and took him to court.
+A series of court battles with the millionaire, in which each sued the other for defamation, had left Muldoon with considerable legal fees to pay.
+As a result of his financial desperation, he capitalised on his abrasive persona by having a short stage career, appearing in a New Zealand production of The Rocky Horror Show.
+Held at Auckland's His Majesty's Theatre (demolished soon after the production ended), Muldoon played off his novelty and starred as the narrator, starring alongside a young Russell Crowe, then going by the stage name of "Russ Le Roq".
 He also had minor television appearances on commercials for Panasonic (when it changed its brand name in New Zealand from "National") and in the television series Terry and the Gunrunners (as Arnos Grove) and in The Friday Frights (as the vampiric host 'Count Robula'); he also hosted a talkback radio show entitled Lilies and Other Things, referencing his favourite flower on Radio Pacific.

-In his later years Muldoon's health declined as he suffered from a number of ailments.
-Alienated from National and disenchanted with government policy, Muldoon announced his resignation to the party caucus on 10 November 1991.
+In his later years Muldoon's health declined as he suffered from a number of ailments, and became increasingly opposed to his successor, Jim Bolger.
+Alienated from National and disenchanted with government's new neoliberal economic policies (dubbed "Ruthanasia" after Minister of Finance Ruth Richardson), Muldoon announced his resignation to the party caucus on 10 November 1991.

 On his Radio Pacific show, on 17 November 1991, Muldoon announced he would stand down from Parliament; he formally retired one month later, on 17 December.
 His retirement party featured taped speeches from Ronald Reagan (commenting that at Muldoon's age, he was only getting started) and Margaret Thatcher.
-One of the people organizing the party was Bob Jones, who had forgiven Muldoon for their previous falling out.
+One of the people organising the party was Bob Jones, who had forgiven Muldoon for their previous falling out.
 A by-election was held in February 1992, and was won by National's Clem Simich on a reduced majority.

+Death

 Muldoon fell seriously ill almost immediately after his retirement, and died in hospital on 5 August 1992, aged 70.
-He is buried at Purewa Cemetery, Meadowbank, Auckland, in a plot that faces Auckland CBD.
+After a state funeral in the Auckland Town Hall on 7 February 1992, he was buried at Purewa Cemetery, Meadowbank, Auckland, in a plot that faces Auckland CBD.
 His wife, Dame Thea Muldoon, died on 24 February 2015, at the age of 87.